 - 10 command levels

 - 10 program invocations per level

-- 32 private dynamic segments
+- 64 private dynamic segments

-- 32 private static segments
+- 64 private static segments

 You can change these system default values with the CHANGE\SYSTEM\DEFAULTS command within EDIT\PROFILE.
+For example, you may install EMACS on your system, at which time you may wish to increase private dynamic segments to 100.